arun-cherian/ADC_Bio_Signal_sensing/README.md

   1.2.UART communication is error prone
   1.3.Needs optimised code possibly using a DMA(might neot be needed) Solutions :
  1.1.
-Bumbed up the MSP430 clock to 24MHz
+Bumped up the MSP430 clock to 24MHz
  1.2.Used an external USB to UART converter
  1.3.
 Carefully debugged the UART signals by connecting to an FPGA 1.3.1.
 Used a verilog HDL file and signal tap in Quartus to sample the signal and determine accurate baud rate divider and modulation bits